dishadavda/WeatherApp/README.md

    dotnet ef database update
    ```

-2. Ensure roles are seeded:
+2. Ensure roles are added manually in the database after migration:

    - `Simple`
    - `Super`

-(These are created during Identity seeding in `Startup.cs` or `Program.cs`.)
+(You can insert them into the AspNetRoles table using your MySQL tool or via a SQL script.)

 ---